How to enable AV1 support on YouTube

 Load the Testtube page on YouTube afterward to enable support for AV1.
 Scroll down on the page until you come to the Av1 section on it.

 The AV1 video codec provides advanced compression, bringing you smoother streaming in HD and data savings for more video on the go.

 Because it is new, streaming AV1 in HD requires a powerful computer, and only some videos have AV1 available at this time.
 Choosing to stream AV1 in SD will use AV1 up to 480p, and VP9 for higher formats.

-The default setting is Auto but you may switch it to "Prefer AV1 for SD" or "Always Prefer AV1".
 Note that Av1 playback requires a computer that is more powerful when compared to previous codecs that YouTube uses right now to stream videos to user devices.

 You could select "Always Prefer AV1" and see how well your device performs when you play videos on YouTube that support AV1.
 If playback is choppy or pushing the resources to a high level, you'd want to consider selecting "prefer Av1 for SD" instead which limits AV1 codec playback to 480p and lower resolution videos.

 Once you have made the selection you may point your browser to the AV1 test playlist on YouTube to start playback of videos that support the codec.

 You probably wonder how to find out if a video uses the AV1 codec or another for playback.
 You can find that out by right-clicking on the video and selecting the Stats for Nerds entry of the context menu.